spark-mv/cdn/install.md

 3) Done adding the code?
 It's time to [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally)

-### 2.3.1 Flowplayer (HLS only)
+### 2.3.3 Flowplayer (HLS only)

-If your site uses Flowplayer with flash technology, follow these steps:
+If your site plays HLS video using Flowplayer with flash technology, follow these steps:

 1) Add Hola loader to the 'head' element of the video HTML page, along with your customerID:
 ```